Bizilla: Name and character

-It has been proposed that similar to Nanaya, who was closely associated with her, Bizilla was a love goddess.
-According to Joan Goodnick Westenholz, Bizilla's name has a plausible Sumerian etymology, which would support this interpretation: the form Bi-zé-la can be translated as "she who is pleasing."
-It could be written as dNE.NUN.LAL.
+Bizilla's name was written in cuneiform as dNE.NUN.LAL.
+According to Joan Goodnick Westenholz, Bizilla's name has a plausible Sumerian etymology, "she who is pleasing."
+Gioele Zisa translates it as "lovingly caring", but notes based on a Mesopotamian lexical text it might have been derived from a phrase meaning "to strip".

+It has been proposed that similar to Nanaya, who was closely associated with her, Bizilla was regarded as a goddess of love.
 An Emesal vocabulary composed between 1400 and 900 BCE lists Nanaya's Sumerian equivalent as dNIN.TAG.TAG, Ninzilzil.
 According to Paul-Alain Beaulieu, the name most likely should be read as Ninzizli, as one document from the Eanna archive adds a gloss to it indicating such a pronunciation: dNIN.TAG.TAGli.
 Joan Goodnick Westenholz on the basis of the association between Nanaya and both Nanaya and Ninzizil proposed that dNIN.TAG.TAG and dNE.NUN.LAL, and possibly also a number of similarly spelled names, such as dNE.NUN, dNIN.TAG and dNUN.NUN represent two Sumerian goddesses who eventually coalesced and came to be associated with Nanaya. dTAG.NUN has also been interpreted as an alternate writing of the name of the weaver goddess Uttu, though Westenholz did not accept this interpretation.